 Like voting by mail, registering online made the process easy for a first-time voter like my dad.
-I would encourage everyone to spread the word about how convenient it is and that there’s there's still time to register.
+I would encourage everyone to spread the word about how convenient it is and that there’s still time to register.
 As a family, through our discussions and debates, we encouraged dad to register.
-He’s actually excited about voting for the first time -- and as his daughter, I couldn’t be prouder.
+He’s actually excited about voting for the first time – and as his daughter, I couldn’t be prouder.

 Does Alice’s story remind you of anyone?
 Tell us what’s worked to get your family and friends engaged.
 And in the spirit of National Voter Registration Day, please share this article with your circle…especially that one uncle still trying to avoid jury duty. ;)